ypinhsuan/tp/docs/UserGuide.md

 #### Resetting the program : `reset`

 You can use this command to reset Tutor's Pet.
-All existing data will be deleted.
+All existing classes and students will be deleted.

 **Format**: `reset`